cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

 3. Move chosen card into 'In Progress' to notify team members.
     * Either drag or change list from the card description page.

-4. Join the card you are working on
+4. Join the card you're working on, or assign team members to their respective cards.

 ### Typical Local Development Workflow with Docker: